MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/how-to/action-commands/respond-to-task-module-submit.md

 You have the following options for responding:

-* No response - You can choose to use the submit action to trigger a process in an external system, and not provide any feedback to the user.
-This can be useful for long-running processes, and you may choose to provide feedback in another manner (for example, with a [proactive message](~/bots/how-to/conversations/send-proactive-messages.md).
+* No response - Use the submit action to trigger a process in an external system, and not provide any feedback to the user.
+This is useful for long-running processes, and you can choose to provide feedback alternately for example, with a [proactive message](~/bots/how-to/conversations/send-proactive-messages.md).
 * [Another task module](#respond-with-another-task-module) - You can respond with an additional task module as part of a multi-step interaction.
-* [Card response](#respond-with-a-card-inserted-into-the-compose-message-area) - You can respond with a card that the user can then interact with and/or insert into a message.
+* [Card response](#respond-with-a-card-inserted-into-the-compose-message-area) - You can respond with a card that the user can interact with or insert into a message.
 * [Adaptive Card from bot](#bot-response-with-adaptive-card) - Insert an Adaptive Card directly into the conversation.
 * [Request the user authenticate](~/messaging-extensions/how-to/add-authentication.md)
 * [Request the user provide additional configuration](~/messaging-extensions/how-to/add-configuration-page.md)

-For authentication or configuration, after the user completes the flow the original invoke is re-sent to your web service.
+For authentication or configuration, after the user completes the flow the original invoke is resent to your web service.
 The following table shows which types of responses are available based on the invoke location `commandContext` of the messaging extension:

 |Response Type | compose | command bar | message |
 |--------------|:-------------:|:-------------:|:---------:|